OlivierSamin1/AI4Devs-Final-Project/implementation_steps/01c_Web_Application.md

    REDIS_URL=redis://redis:6379/1
    ```

-7. Create or update the project's settings to work with the containerized setup.
-This might involve creating a separate settings file for Docker or modifying the existing settings:
+7. Create or update the project's settings to work with the containerized setup:

    ```bash
    nano jarvis/settings.py